Ilyos-creater/Ilyas/README.md

 ### Cloud Resume Challenge

-### Bash
-I started to
-### AWS
+## AWS
-Next to DevOps I also study AWS and do some Projects in there.
-I document my AWS Lab on my Youtube Channel
+I am actively learning AWS since the beginning of my Journey and I decided to focus on this Cloud Provider.
+I am a Certified Cloud Practitioner since August 2024.
+I document my AWS journey (Labs, Projects, Certs..) on my Youtube Channel.

 ### Python
-I recently started to learn Python to the
+I recently started to learn Python on KodeKloud and hopefully I can soon share some Python based Projects here :).

-## Usage
-- Feel free to use my scripts for your purposes :).

 ### CloudUploader-CLI